- 1927 Bugatti Type 40 chassis 40496, engine 403

 - Competed in the Mille Miglia in 2017

-Ettore Bugatti built his first-class reputation on his earliest designs.
+Ettore Bugatti built his reputation on his earliest designs.
 The cars manufactured in Brescia between 1909 and 1926 are considered some of the purest of Bugatti’s thanks to their elegant short-chassis designs featuring exquisite exposed mechanical components as well as reliable smaller capacity high performance engines.

 In the late 1920s to meet demand for touring and luxury cars Bugatti started to produce larger 8-cylinder vehicles.
 As impressive as these cars were, many of Bugatti’s customers still preferred the smaller 1327cc and 1496cc 4-cylinder cars which offered buyers less complexity than these 8-cylinder leviathans.
 Furthermore, the 4-cylinder cars, offered reasonable performance with a fraction of the up-keep.